 I first noticed Drake Doremus with his sixth film Equals (2015), a dystopian film where Nicholas Hoult and Kirsten Stewart find love in a tranquilised future where emotion is forbidden.
 I didn’t think much of Equals – it seemed to do no more than shuffle around the cliches from other dystopian future films.
 Beyond that, Drake Doremus seems to have specialised in relationship dramas and comedies with the likes of Moonpie (2006), Spooner (2009), Douchebag (2010), Like Crazy (2011), Breathe In (2013), Newness (2017) and the subsequent Endings, Beginnings (2019).

 The last few years have seen an upsurge in films about artificial intelligence and androids as fascination about the development of these in the real world takes off.
 These have included the fine likes of Her (2013), The Machine (2013), Automata (2014), Ex Machina (2015) and tv’s Westworld (2016– ) and down the less enthusiastic end of the scale the likes of Transcendence (2014), Uncanny (2015), Chappie (2015) and Tau (2018).
-We even had an A.I. comedy Superintelligence (2020) and Life Like (2019) and Outside the Wire (2021), which felt like they should have been a comedy.
+We even had an A.I. comedy Superintelligence (2020) and as well as Life Like (2019) and Outside the Wire (2021), which felt like they should have been comedies.
 Indeed, Ridley Scott’s Scott Free production company, which co-produced Zoe, had previously ventured into the theme with Morgan (2016), not to mention the fact that Scott himself directed one of the defining works on the subject with Blade Runner (1982) and later made the tv series Raised By Wolves (2020- ) on the topic.
 (For a more detailed overview of the genre see Films About Artificial Intelligence).

 Zoe held my interest as it started in.
 We are introduced to the company where Ewan McGregor creates synthetics and Lea Seydoux works as an employee before she undergoes the compatibility test only to be ruled out whereupon he is forced to reveal that she is a synthetic.
 This works fairly well and could well have been the basis of a strong science-fiction story that follows her as she comes to understand the true nature of her existence.